Special Academic Offerings

 Individualized Degree Programs

-Students with special academic interests and career goals may formulate their own degree programs from courses within the scope of the College's academic offerings.
-The individualized degree program is appropriate for students who have completed college-level work elsewhere.
+Students with special academic interests and career goals may formulate their own degree programs from courses within the scope of the College’s academic offerings.
+Students wishing to pursue an individualized degree program must meet degree and residency requirements common to all degree candidates.
+Application forms are available in the Registrar’s Office.

 SVC provides the opportunity for Nursing and Radiologic Sciences students to engage in simulation learning in low- and high-fidelity simulation laboratories in our Healthcare Education Center.
 Simulation learning allows learners to practice collaborative learning, which enhances their cognitive, social and leadership skills.
 Within the laboratory setting, learners are able to practice providing care (from birth to adulthood and beyond) on anatomically correct patient simulators in the safety of a simulated practice setting.
 They participate in computer-programmed simulation of complex medical, surgical, pediatric and psychiatric emergencies.
 Learners also engage in computer simulated conversations to practice interviewing and therapeutic communication.
 The simulation laboratory setting allows for repetition of difficult skills and the opportunity to practice unusual scenarios that a learner may face in real-life, clinical situations.
 Equipped with advanced audio and visual technology, recording of simulation scenarios allows for group debriefing with discussion, analysis and evaluation.

 Alpha Chi is a national honor recognition society with over 300 chapters.
 The Vermont Delta Chapter number 351 was installed at Southern Vermont College in 1999.
 Alpha Chi admits students from all academic disciplines.
-Membership is limited to the top 10 percent of an institution's juniors, seniors and graduate students.
-For more information on Alpha Chi, go to http://AlphaChiHonor.org.
+Membership is limited to the top 10 percent of an institution’s juniors, seniors and graduate students.
+For more information regarding Alpha Chi, see their Web site at: www.alphachihonor.org.

-Full-time students who have achieved a minimum GPA of 3.8 for both the fall and spring semesters in an academic year, consecutively, are placed on the President's List.
-Those students included on the President's List have completed at least 12 credits of graded course work with no incomplete or grades below C at the close of each semester.
+Full-time students who have achieved a cumulative minimum GPA of 3.8 for both the fall and spring semesters in an academic year are placed on the President’s List.
+Those students included on the President’s List have completed at least 12 credits of graded course work with no incompletes or grades below C at the close of each semester.

-Each semester, full-time students who have achieved a minimum GPA of 3.25 are placed on the Provost's List.
-Those students included on the Provost's List have completed at least 12 credits of graded course work with no incompletes or grades below C- at the close of the semester.
+Each semester, full-time students who have achieved a minimum GPA of 3.50 are placed on the Provost’s List.
+Those students included on the Provost’s List have completed at least 12 credits of graded course work with no incompletes or grades below C at the close of the semester.

-Part-time students who have achieved a minimum GPA of 3.25 and completed between 6 and 11 credits of graded course work with no incomplete or grades below C- at the close of the semester are named to the Commendation List.
+Part-time students who have achieved a minimum GPA of 3.50 and completed between 6 and 11 credits of graded course work with no incompletes or grades below C at the close of the semester are named to the Commendation List.

 Valedictorian and salutatorian are two of the highest distinctions our students may be awarded upon graduation.
 The honor of valedictorian and salutatorian may only be awarded to students who have graduated in the previous fall semester or are graduating at the end of the spring semester; students participating in commencement ceremonies but not graduating until the following summer semester may not earn this honor.
 The valedictorian is the graduating student with the highest cumulative GPA while the salutatorian is the graduating student with the second highest cumulative GPA.
-The CGPA used to determine this honor is calculated at the end of the previous fall semester; final grades for the spring semester do not impact the awarding of this honor.
-If there is a tie in CGPA for either valedictorian or salutatorian, it will be reviewed by the Academic Standards and Policy Committee; the number of graded credits earned at SVC may be used as a tie-breaker or the committee may decide to award both students the honor.
+Both the valedictorian and salutatorian must have earned at least 60 graded (A-F) credits at Southern Vermont College.
+The CGPA used to determine this honor is calculated at the end of the spring semester.
+Evaluation and eligibility of these titles/honors will be reviewed by the Academic Standards and Policy Committee.

 Students who participate in SVC’s commencement ceremony may be recognized by excellent academic performance with traditional Latin honors based on their cumulative GPA as it stands at the end of the previous fall semester as follows: